-- The account on the House Account Charge item in step 2 should be set the same as the account on the House Account payment type in step 1 if you want them to cancel each other out instead of debiting 1 account and crediting a different account.
+- Note: The account on the House Account Charge item in Step 2 should be set the same as the account on the House Account Payment Type in Step 1 if you want them to cancel each other out instead of debiting one account and crediting a different one.

-- The end result of this process should be that the house account receivable account gets debited when imported from POS and then credited when invoiced so it should come out to 0 and then AR will be debited on the invoice.
+The end result of this process should be that the House Account Receivable gets debited when imported from the POS and then credited when invoiced so it comes out to 0 and then AR will be debited on the invoice.

 Walkthrough of House Account Process

-- Next you can select how the invoices are formatted, one invoice per date range, one invoice per house account charge, or one invoice per day.
+- Next, select how the invoices are formatted: one invoice per date range, one invoice per House Account charge, or one invoice per day.

-- The last fields will allow you to choose a special prefix and numbering sequence for House Account invoices if you want them to be unique from the default AR invoice numbering.
+- The last fields are where a special prefix and numbering sequence can be chosen for House Account invoices if they need to be unique from the default AR Invoice numbering.

-- When it finishes it will update the sales payments that have been invoiced with a link to that invoice so they don’t get included in the next house account invoicing by accident.
+- When the process finishes, it will update the Sales Payments that have been invoiced with a link to that invoice so they do not get included in the next House Account Invoicing by accident.